-For a 15-week semester, each credit hour represents one 50-minute period of classroom or direct faculty instruction and a minimum of two 50 minute periods of outside class-work per week.
-For terms that are less than 15 weeks, students complete meet the same student outcomes and course requirements of a regular semester course.
-This one credit face-to-face course, therefore, meets for 12.5 hours of in-person instruction and requires an additional 25 hours of work outside of class to meet the course requirements.
+For a 15-week semester, each credit hour represents one 50-minute period of classroom or direct faculty instruction and a minimum of two 50-minute periods of outside of class work per week.
+For terms of less than 15 weeks, students meet the same student outcomes and course requirements of a regular semester course.
+This 1-credit face-to-face course, therefore, meets for 12.5 hours of inperson instruction and requires an additional 25 hours of work outside of class to meet the course requirements.
 Outside of class activities include, but are not limited to reading, writing, studying, research, and collaboration with classmates.